rnons/HadouRex/README.md

 ## Commands

 <pre>
-./dourex
+dourex
-./dourex listen cid
+dourex listen [cid/artist]
-./dourex search keywords
+dourex search keywords
-./dourex hot
+dourex hot
-./dourex trending
+dourex trending
+dourex mark cid
+dourex unmark cid
+dourex marks
 </pre>

+In `dourex listen arg`, if arg is all integer, dourex will assume it to be *channel id*.
+Otherwise, it will be assumed as *artist name*.

 When playing, press `h` to see a full list of available controls.